tmdict/tmdict/data/content/_page/site/site.ja.md

 With this update, the _Fate/EXTRA_ glossary is finally complete; missing entries in the Chinese glossary have been filled, and proofreading of the English glossary is now finished.
 If you notice any more errors, please notify us!

 - Added missing entries to Fate/EXTRA Chinese glossary.
+- Updated the term “Virtual Spiritron” to “Pseudo-Spiritron.”
 - Fixed formatting, grammar, and translation inconsistencies in Fate/EXTRA English glossary.
-- Renamed the term “Virtual Spiritron” to “Pseudo-Spiritron.”

 **2019-05-19**

 The site’s stylesheet has been updated to use responsive design, making it more mobile friendly.
 There’s also a new glossary, it comes from a small booklet, _HibiChika Complete Capture Book_, found in the _Mahou Tsukai no Hako Box Set_ sold at the Type-Moon booth in C78, its content is mostly random facts and jokes.

-- Site style is now responsive to screen size.
 - Added Mahou Tsukai no Hako Small Encyclopedia (Japanese/Chinese).
 - Added images for Fate/Zero Animation Visual Guide I + II.
+- Site style is now responsive to screen size.

 **2019-05-01**